The

 Interests

-WAME defines conflict of interest as
+WAME defines conflict of

-divergence between an individual's private interests
+between an individual's

-(competing interests) and his or her
+private interests (competing interests) and his or

-responsibilities to scientific and publishing
+her responsibilities to scientific and publishing

 activities, such that a reasonable observer might

-wonder if the individual's behavior or judgment was
+wonder if the individual's

-motivated by considerations of his or her competing
+of his or her competing interests"

-interests" (WAME
+(WAME

 Editorial statement on COI).
-All
+All authors

-authors should disclose in their manuscript any
+should disclose in their manuscript any financial

-financial and personal relationships with other
+and personal relationships with other people or

-people or organizations that could be viewed as
+organizations that could be viewed as

 inappropriately influencing (bias) their work.

-All sources of financial support for the
+All sources of financial

-article should be disclosed, as should the role of
+preparation of the article should be disclosed, as

-the sponsor(s), if any, in study design; in the
+should the role of the sponsor(s), if any, in study

-collection, analysis, and interpretation of data; in
+interpretation of data; in the writing of the

-the writing of the report; and in the decision to
+report; and in the decision to submit the article

-should be stated if the funding source(s) had no
+for publication.
+This should be stated if the

-such involvement.
+funding source(s) had no such involvement.

-Examples of potential conflicts of interest
+Examples of potential conflicts of interest that

-which should disclose include employment,
+should be disclosed include employment,

 consultancies, stock ownership, honoraria, paid